al651/alham.co/src/pages/markdown/2023-09-24-the-development-of-this-website.md

 It shouldn't be the end of my development on this website, though.
 Knowing myself, I will continue to iterate over time, but I am happy with this for now.

+### Update: 06/02/2024

+Since this site went live, I've been mostly working on making it more performant for low tier hardware and constantly evolving the mobile phone and small screen experience.

+One of the biggest changes that I made which improved performance by 50% in some cases is making youtube embeds use a [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed).
+This form of rendering for iframe elements is said to be 224x faster and I have definitely felt the improvements on those pages.